linode/apl-docs/about/about-architecture.md

 Otomi Console is the User Interface of Otomi.
 Otomi Console communicates with Otomi API for reading and changing Otomi Values configuration.
 Otomi Console also offers (via the Otomi Apps option) shortcuts to the UI of the various integrated applications.

-### Role based access

-Otomi supports role based access control for Otomi Console and all user and tenant aware applications.
-See [KeyCloak](/docs/apps/keycloak) for more information.

 ## Integrated Applications

 Otomi contains four types of applications:

-- Core applications; applications that operate on the platform-level
+- Core applications: applications that are activated by default
-- Shared applications; applications that are shared between teams.
-Shared applications can be user- and role-aware or not (user is anonymous)
+- Shared applications: applications that are shared between teams.
+Shared applications are user-, and role-aware or not (user is anonymous)
-- Team applications; applications with a dedicated instance per team
+- Team applications: applications with a dedicated instance per team
-- Optional applications; applications that can additionally be activated
+- Optional applications: applications that are optional and can be activated by the platform admin

 The following table shows all integrated applications: